autocrossblog/autocrossblog_astro/src/content/post/2007/2007-03-25-junk-yard-saturday.md

 ---
+tags: [ [ 240z, datsun, megasquirt ] ]
-author: chris
+author: "chris"
 publishDate: 2007-03-25T10:05:27+00:00
-title: "Junk Yard Saturday"
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2007/junk-yard-saturday"
 excerpt: "Join us on a journey to restore a 240Z car with salvaged parts.
 Learn about our progress - from the ignition system to the brake assembly."
-url: 'junk-yard-saturday'
-tags:  [ 240z, datsun, megasquirt ]
-updateDate: 2024-11-15T12:15:17-06:00
+title: "Junk Yard Saturday"
 ---

 Today, well yesterday now, it's 1am, Dad and I went to Speedway salvage over in Madison Illinois.
 3-4 hours later we walked out of there with $120 worth of parts for the Project 240Z.
 I didn't realize you could spend that much on junk?